Catford: Rail

 Catford is served by two railway stations, Catford and Catford Bridge.
 Catford provides the area with Thameslink services to Kentish Town, London Blackfriars, Orpington via Bromley South and to Sevenoaks via Bromley South and Swanley.
 Catford Bridge is served by Southeastern services to London Charing Cross, London Cannon Street via Lewisham and to Hayes.

 Buses

 Catford is served by many Transport for London bus routes.

 Road

-Catford's main road is the A205 South Circular which crosses South London, running from Woolwich in the east to the junction of the A406 (North Circular Road), the M4 and the A4 at Gunnersbury in the west.
+The commercial core of Catford is the junction of the A205 South Circular, and the A21, the road from London to Hastings.
+There is a one way gyratory where the roads meet, in the centre of which there is a small retail park with associated parking.

 Proposed transport links

 Bakerloo line extension

 There are proposals for a Bakerloo line extension to Lewisham, with a possible longer-term second phase to Catford and Hayes.
 As of 2022, no final decisions had been made.

 Docklands Light Railway extension

-Transport for London (TfL) are currently considering the extension of the Docklands Light Railway from Lewisham to Bromley, with the first phase being from Lewisham to Catford.
-So far TfL have not expressed a preferred route, provided detailed plans, or indicated costs and funding.
+Transport for London (TfL) is currently considering the extension of the Docklands Light Railway from Lewisham to Bromley, with the first phase being from Lewisham to Catford.
+So far, TfL has not expressed a preferred route, provided detailed plans, or indicated costs and funding.
 Lewisham Council has suggested that any route should be underground to reduce physical and visual impact.